Johan Sverdrup: Forming the alliance

-The strife hardens
+Strife hardens

 The strife which had started as a practical political reform had now turned into a political debacle which would have to change the checks and balances between the legislative and the executive branch.
 This had definitely become Sverdrup's goal.
 "All power must be gathered in the halls of the Storting" became his political program.
 In 1879 his party in the making made a coup by promulgating the new change in the constitution.
 This took the Council by surprise that the grand old man of the Council, Prime Minister Frederik Stang, resigned.
 The new prime minister, Christian Selmer, was not such a leader and force in the Council, and Sverdrup was ready for the next move, which should constitutionally have been taken in 1881.
 But Sverdrup's majority was not great enough to be certain of a victory in the forthcoming impeachment of the Council.

 In the 1882 general elections Sverdrup's party won a convincing majority.
 They were able to fill the 25% of the Storting who were, together with the Supreme Court, the judges of the court, with only members of the leftist party in formation.

 Venstre (from the Norwegian word for left) was Sverdrup's and Jaabæk's liberal and radical party but definitely a party with no socialist affiliations.

 Høyre (from the Norwegian word for 'right') was the Council's and the minority party which was considered to be conservative.